bismark66/video-app/README.md

 Hurrayyyy!!!
 You are all set to make changes to any part of the project!

-# A video app created using nextjs

-This project is an example movies applications likew netflix.
-It uses the IMDB public REST API endpoint for data.
-It uses typescrpt and shows how to render movies onto the frontend.Every part of the project is a sample code which shows how to do the following:

-- How to use the nextjs app router
-- How to use the nextjs fetch tool for calling api endpoints
-- How to use localstorage to handle data
-- How to use dynamic route or slug
-- How to programmatically route

 ## IMDB Public API

 Use The Movie Database API to fetch movie data.
 You can sign up for an API key at [TMDb](https://www.themoviedb.org/)